When to use definite articles in Portuguese

-When to use definite articles in Portguese
+You typically use definite articles in Portuguese:

 With days of the week when referring to habitual actions or a specific event occurring on a particular day*